younesbram/temprosnehook/README.md

 The `cathook` folder should have been created successfully, containing all source files.

-### Compiling from source

-When you have obtained a copy of the source code, the next step is opening it with your IDE of choice.

-Then change all `-march=native -mtune=native` arguments inside [CMakeLists.txt](https://github.com/explowz/cathook/blob/master/CMakeLists.txt) to `-march=<your cpu-type> -mtune=<your cpu-type>`.
-This should result in more performant code, optimized for your CPU.
-The list of valid options can be found [here](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html).

-And simply run the following command while inside the source folder:

-    ./update

-If everything went right you should receive a binary file named `libcathook.so`.

 ### Loading / Injecting into game process

 Run the following command while inside the source folder: